 - Pass Order – A function of some KDS programs that will pass orders to different stations based on their availability.
 For example, if your QSR’s drive-thru is backed up, but the front line is slow, those orders can be sent to another line for quicker processing.

 - POS – The abbreviation for point-of-sale systems.
 This is likely the piece of restaurant tech that is most visible to customers because this is where you tender your electronic payment.

 - Recipe Viewer – Because restaurants tend to have a high turnover rate, some restaurateurs invest in recipe viewers, which is effectively a how-to guide for incoming cooks.
 This helps expedite your onboarding while ensuring your quality.

 - Sticky Printer – As advertised, sticky printers create print stickers that staff can affix to an order.
 Operators use sticky printers for quality assurance and customer satisfaction so that you are certain you have what you ordered.

 - Table Management Software – Used in the front-of-house in restaurants, table management software helps your host station to sort out seating logistics.
-Some table management software takes the host station on the journey from reservations to when they leave, giving you real-statistics on when customers are coming and going so that you can expedite your table turns.
+Some restaurant reservation and table management systems take the host station on the journey from reservations to when they leave, giving you real-statistics on when customers are coming and going so that you can expedite your table turns.

 - Tag on Touch – By using a touch monitor, you can select individual items to strikethrough.
 This allows you to show which portions of the order have been satisfied and what you still have left.